 Residents are being urged to join a protest march on Saturday, April 13, calling for improved health services in Seaford.

-It is being organised by Seaford councillor Sam Adeniji and has the backing of the town’s MP Norman Baker, who plans to lead the march.
+It is being organised by Seaford councillor Sam Adeniji (pictured right) and has the backing of the town’s MP Norman Baker, who plans to lead the march.

 This follows a series of blows dealt to health services in the town, including the lack of outpatients services, downgrading Eastbourne Hospital and the closure of Seaford Day Hospital.

-The march will start at 11am at the War Memorial in Seaford and then to Broad Street, Sutton Road and on to Seaford Day Hospital where protesters will gather in the car park for speeches by Mr Baker, a Save the DGH spokesperson and Ralph Taylor form Seaford health group CASH.
+The march will start at 11am at the War Memorial in Seaford and then head down Broad Street, into Sutton Road and on to Seaford Day Hospital where protesters will gather in the car park for speeches by Mr Baker, a Save the DGH spokesperson and Ralph Taylor form Seaford health group CASH.

 Cllr Adeniji added: “I am glad that our hardworking MP Norman Baker has agreed to join and lead the march.

 “I am urging people to turn out for the march on Saturday April 13 at 11am as it is important that we show the strength of feeding in the town.

 “It’s extremely important people attend this march so that we can have our voices heard and fight for the services that Seaford residents need and deserve.

 “Please come and support us, the voices of the people of Seaford must be heard.
 Despite the campaign for improved health services in Seaford and for more outpatient services to be provided locally, we are having more services taken away from the town and provided further way from Seaford.”

 Cllr Adeniji said this was clearly unacceptable for a town with 25,000 people and an ageing population.